-Councillor Buckley The Leader of the Plans to commemorate the centenary of the end of the Council First World War.
-Councillor Pond The Deputy Leader and Bridge strikes at Roding Road, Cabinet Member for Loughton, bridge closures and Infrastructure the need for a system of advance warning for road users.
-Councillor Pond The Leader of the Establishment of an occasional Council working group involving authorities in the historic County of Essex.
+Councillor Buckley The Leader of the Council Plans to commemorate the centenary of the end of the First World War.
+Councillor Pond The Deputy Leader and Cabinet Member for Infrastructure Bridge strikes at Roding Road, Loughton, bridge closures and the need for a system of advance warning for road users.
+Councillor Pond The Leader of the Council Establishment of an occasional working group involving authorities in the historic County of Essex.
+Councillor Deakin The Cabinet Member for Children and Families Anti-social behaviour close to the NACRO housing service in Coval Avenue, Chelmsford.

-15. Oral Questions of the representative of the Essex Police, Fire and Crime Panel on any matter of that Panel for Children and
+15. Oral Questions of the representative of the Essex Police, Fire and Crime Panel on any matter of that Panel